gedaipek/TechHive_Global_Project/README.md

 ![erdgithub](https://github.com/user-attachments/assets/4c23ec7d-4d12-4e1c-9db2-219a34f194f9)

 Prior to beginning the analysis, a variety of checks were conducted to ensure data quality and to become familiar with the dataset.
-The SQL queries utilized to inspect and perform quality control checks can be found here [link].
+The SQL queries utilized to inspect and perform quality control checks can be found here. (https://github.com/gedaipek/SQL-project/blob/main/scripts/SQL/Example%20Data%20Quality%20Checks..sql).

 # Executive Summary